Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2020_12.md

 ## Rules

-The following rules are included within `Azure.GA_2020_12`.
+The following rules are included within the `Azure.GA_2020_12` baseline.
 This baseline includes a total of 176 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------